-School Strategic Planning and Site Master Planning
+The Strategic Plan and Master Planning

+Applicant schools will be required to clearly demonstrate the links between the school's Master Plan and documented strategic directions.
 Access to Australian and State Government grant support for capital projects is dependent upon schools being able to demonstrate sound educational planning underpinning proposed projects.
 A comprehensive and up-to-date Master Plan represents the consultative process that has been undertaken across the school community to guide the future development of quality educational facilities for a school site.
-Applicant schools will be required to clearly demonstrate the links between the school's Master Plan and strategic planning directions, either within the application or at the school visit.
+A key purpose of a Master Plan is the presentation of the staging of capital development that will be undertaken on a school site in the future.